nhsx/il-magic-scanner/README.md

 of the window was dependent on the tightness of the bolts holding it on.
 Not ideal.

-I also haven't really found the right way to design fillets on a project like this in FreeCAD, and that resulted in some areas where the curvature of the surface made for some rather ungainly topology.
+I also hadn't really found the right way to design fillets on a project like this in FreeCAD, and that resulted in some areas where the curvature of the surface made for some rather ungainly topology.
 This is something that will get better in the next version of FreeCAD,